Wyandanch, New York: Utilities

+In October 2011, a sewer main was installed beneath Straight Path (CR 2) from the Southern State Parkway into downtown Wyandanch as part of the "Wyandanch Rising" program to upgrade and revitalize the hamlet's downtown area.

-Government services
+Emergency services

 To combat the danger of frequent forest fires, the Wyandanch Volunteer Fire Company was established in 1925 and incorporated in 1928.
 A new fire station was built in 1959, and a second one was added in 1964.
 Water wells were drilled in the 1950s.

 Ambulance service began in 1951 with the community-formed Wyandanch Ambulance Club.
-Other volunteer squads operated as well, and in 1980 the non-profit Wyandanch-Wheatley Heights Ambulance Corps was formed.
-The Martin Luther King Jr. Medical Center, a community health center, was opened in 1968, and moved into a new building in 1978.
+Other volunteer squads operated as well, and in 1980 the non-profit Wyandanch–Wheatley Heights Ambulance Corps was formed.
+The Martin Luther King Jr. Medical Center – a community health center – was opened in 1968, and moved into a new building in 1978.